Digital VAT: Mandatory e-Reporting and e-Invoicing for EU

 5. Improved data accuracy

-The electronic invoicing and digital reporting requirements will ensure faster, more accurate collection of tax data across the EU.
-Each Member State's tax authority will store the data in a central database, allowing them to easily monitor and analyze data from across the region.
+Each Member State's tax authority will store the electronic data interchange in a central database, allowing them to monitor and analyze data from across the region easily.

-Since the new directive will also introduce mandatory e-invoicing, companies will be able to provide digital proof of their transactions more efficiently.
+Since the new directive will also introduce mandatory B2B e-invoicing, companies will be able to provide digital proof of their transactions more efficiently.

 It will improve the accuracy and reliability of digital records, reducing the chances of tax errors and improving customer experience.